frontendnetwork/faq/source/README.md

 	<a href="https://www.paypal.com/donate?hosted_button_id=N4F7DAQH7ET2G"><img src="https://img.shields.io/badge/Donate-blue.svg?logo=paypal" alt="Donate"></a>
   </p>

-Welcome to JokeNetworks Documentation page 🥳
+Welcome to FrontendNetworks Documentation page 🥳

 Here you can find and contribute to the source-code of our documentation-page, which is publicly available at <https://faq.jokenetwork.de>.